mwbowers/mwbowers.github.io/reference/datagate/datagate-common/clr-string-helpers.md

 | Type | Description
 | --- | ---
 | [String](https://docs.microsoft.com/en-us/dotnet/api/system.string) | A string that is equivalent to the current string except that all instances of oldValue are replaced with newValue.
+If oldValue is not found in the current instance, the method returns the current instance unchanged.

 ### string ReplaceOrdinalIgnoreCase([string This](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [string oldValue](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [string newValue](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

-Replaces all occurrences of a specified string in this string with another specified string, using OrdinalIgnoreCase string comparison.
+Returns a new string in which all occurrences of a specified string in the current instance are replaced with another specified string, using ordinal comparison and ignoring case.

 ```cs
 string ReplaceOrdinalIgnoreCase(string This, string oldValue, string newValue)